Capital at risk

 EM companies often have substantial addressable opportunities and decades of growth ahead of them.
 We believe that being selective is imperative to those seeking the best results: the index is not the best reflection of future growth.

-We believe there are three persistent inefficiencies that we are well-placed to exploit for our clients:
+We appreciate what is underappreciated.
+And we believe there are three persistent inefficiencies that we are well-placed to exploit for our clients:

 - Growth duration: many companies grow for much longer than expected